 Type in your spouse’s email address, and then decide what permission settings to use.
 If you want your spouse to be able to add to the calendar or change event colors (which will be important later on), choose “Make changes to events.”
 Then click, “Add person.”
 Once this goes through, click “Create calendar” to begin using your calendar.

-This will shoot you back to the main calendar screen, and your calendar will default to show up, like so:
+This will shoot you back to the main calendar screen, and your calendar will default to show up.

 Of course, you have to actually enter some events for anything to show up on the calendar interface.
 Here’s how to do that.

 3. Enter your steady paychecks on repeat

 Let’s start with the positive.
 Begin by entering your paychecks as a repeating event, depending on how you get paid.
 I’ll show you a couple of examples here that are similar to how my husband’s and my calendar work (with hypothetical numbers, of course!).

 First, click on the date of your next paycheck.
 Let’s say I get paid once a month, on the 15th.
 I’ll double-click into the 15th of the month, which will open a new event to edit.
 I title my budget calendar events with the name of the income or bill and the amount.

 You may come up with a different naming pattern.
 But whatever you do, be sure you stick to your pattern so that this doesn’t get unnecessarily confusing.

 I typically save budget events as all-day events because they show up better on the calendar interface.
 And since there’s probably no particular time associated with budget due dates, you don’t need to worry about assigning them an hour deadline.